• Skip to main content

 Why You'll Love This Recipe

-• They are made with simple ingredients.
+• They are made with eight simple ingredients, most of which you probably already have a home.

 • Blueberry Pop Tarts are a fun and nostalgic treat.
+Just like these Oatmeal Cream Pies!

-• They are so delicious and beautiful.
+• The frosted pop tarts are so delicious and beautiful.

 Ingredients